View Jeffrey Carter's Obituary on citizen-times.com and share memories

 A native of Berwyn, Illinois, Jeff was a son of Billy and Flora Coglianese Carter.

-In addition to his parents, Jeff is survived by his wife, Mary Howard Carter; one sister, Elizabeth Dawson; one brother, William Carter; five nieces and nephews, Patrick Carter (his wife, Stephanie and their children, Noah and Joshua Carter), Joshua Dawson, Matthew Carter, Sarah Dawson and Tara Carter and beloved uncle, Calvin Carter.
+In addition to his parents, Jeff is survived by his wife, Mary Howard Carter; one sister, Elizabeth Dawson; one brother, William Carter; nieces and nephews, Patrick Carter (his wife, Stephanie and their children, Noah and Joshua Carter), Joshua Dawson, Matthew Carter, Sarah Dawson, Tara Carter, Amanda, Laura and Ivey Grace and beloved uncle, Calvin Carter.

 Jeff's family wishes to thank the doctors, nurses and staff at the Laurels of GreenTree Ridge for the dedicated and loving care they all provided to him.